PacktPublishing/Full-Stack-Web-Development-with-Remix/6-enhancing-the-user-experience/README.md

 We update the `ListLinkItemProps` type to support a `deleteProps` property that is of type `DeleteProps`.

-We also add a `isActive` property to the `ListLinkItemProps` type to style the active/current item differently.
+We also add an `isActive` property to the `ListLinkItemProps` type to style the active/current item differently.

 4. **Replace the `ListLinkItem` component**